DocumentAlchemy/sample-code/curl/README.md

 ## Contents

- * **qr-code** - This is the simplest example which submits a simple GET request to the DocumentAlchemy API to generate a QR code encoding arbitrary data.
+ * **qr-code** - Submits a GET request to the DocumentAlchemy API to generate a QR code encoding arbitrary data.

+ * **ms-office-to-pdf** - Converts a Microsoft Office document (.docx, .xslx, pptx, etc.) into a PDF via the command line.